Roast pork with crackling

 While the oven is preheating, score the skin of the pork.
 It will be scored already, but it's always best to add a few more lines.
 To do this you can use the point of a very sharp paring knife, or Stanley knife, or you can now even buy a special scalpel from a good quality kitchen shop!
 What you need to do is score the skin all over into thin strips, bringing the blade of the knife about halfway through the fat beneath the skin.

 Place the pork on a high shelf in the oven and roast it for 25 minutes.
-Turn the heat down to 190C/375F/Gas 5, and calculate the total cooking time allowing 35 minutes to the pound.
+Turn the heat down to 190C/Fan 170C/Gas 5, and calculate the total cooking time, allowing 35 minutes to the pound, then deduct the initial 25 minutes cooking time.
 In this case it would be a further 2½ hours.

 There's no need to baste pork as there is enough fat to keep the meat moist.
 The way to tell if the meat is cooked is to insert a skewer in the thickest part and the juices that run out should be absolutely clear without any trace of pinkness.